—

 where:

-Comparisons are made for the various models of elastic cross-sections:
+Comparisons are made for the various models of cross-sections:

-• Hard sphere model: The mean cross section is computed assuming that species are hard spheres.
+Hard sphere model: cross sections are computed assuming that species are hard spheres, with a specified effective radius.

-• Tabulated model CH4: The mean cross section is computed using tabulated data of cross sections vs. energy for methane.
+Tabulated model CH4: The only species considered is methane, and the cross section is computed using tabulated data of cross sections vs. energy

-The differents electrical conductivities resulting from these models are compared to the data of FCP.
+The differents electrical conductivities resulting from these models are compared to the data of [Niu2016].

 Import the required libraries.#